Packaging company Zeus buys two UK companies for €12m

 Established by Brian O’Sullivan in 1998, Zeus employs 185 people in the Republic and 400 in total across 12 countries

-Zeus has acquired Smith Bateson a Liverpool-based paper and polythene distributor and Lincolnshire-headquartered food services packaging business, Can Der Windt.
+The Irish business has acquired Smith Bateson, a Liverpool-based paper and polythene distributor, and Lincolnshire-headquartered food services packaging business, Van Der Windt.

 The combined turnover of the two companies is £35 million (€39.5 million).

-The deals bring to five the number of transactions completed by the Dublin-headquartered company since December 2018.
+The deals bring to five the number of transactions completed by the Dublin-headquartered company this year.
 In May, Zeus acquired Essex-based VaioPak for £5.5 million.
 A few months earlier it bought Dublin-based Aldar Tissues and Naas-headquartered Essential Supplies.

 Established by Brian O’Sullivan in 1998, Zeus employs 185 people in the Republic and 400 in total across 12 countries.
-The group’s turnover rose to €150 million from €135 million in 2018 with the company forecasting revenues of €180 million this year and with a target of €225 million in 2020.
-This is up from a previous estimate issued earlier in 2019 of sales of €175 million and of €200 million for next year.
+The group’s turnover rose to €150 million from €135 million in 2018, with the company forecasting revenues of €180 million this year and a target of €225 million for 2020.
+This is up from a previous estimate earlier this year for sales of €175 million in 2019 and €200 million next year.

 Mr O’Sullivan said the company was on track to become the largest independent packaging distribution business across Britain and Ireland.